Table of Contents

 - Term life insurance: This type of policy lasts for a pre-specified amount of time.

 - Universal life insurance: This type can offer flexible premiums or an adjustable coverage amount.
 With universal life insurance, increases in coverage are subject to underwriting, and there must be enough cash value in the policy to cover monthly charges if a lower premium is paid than the amount selected at issue or if a premium payment is skipped.
 If the cash value is insufficient, additional premium payments may be necessary to keep the policy in force.
+Life insurance riders can be added to provide additional benefits.

 Many of these can be added for an additional cost, while some others don't require it.
 Even though there are a variety of policy options available, you might find that you don't qualify for some life insurance policies.
 In these instances, you might have to pay higher premiums or have access to fewer life insurance options.